This post may contain affiliate links so I earn a commission.

 Bees are beneficial for the environment in a variety of ways.
 Some species serve as pollinators while others provide crucial pest control services as natural predators.

-honey.
-When bees leave honey in their hives inside wall voids, it can ferment
+When bees leave honey in their hives inside wall voids, it can ferment over time.

 Bumblebees nest in the ground.
 If the nest is in your home, there’s a good chance that it’s a carpenter bee infestation - but occasionally, other types of bees will nest there, too.